Carlos Alcaraz makes first Masters 1000 final with victory over Hubert Hurkacz

 The 18-year-old Spaniard won 7-6 (5) 7-6 (2) in just over two hours and said playing the final was “something that you dream of when you are a child”.

-“I have a lot of emotions right now,” Alcaraz told ATP after the match.
+“I have a lot of emotions right now,” Alcaraz told atptour.com after the match.

 “I’m going to approach the final like a first round, trying to mask the nerves.
 I’m going to enjoy it, it’s going to be a great final.”